-When it’s time to go on a big family holiday, it’s easiest to book the flights out of one account.
-Luckily, Qantas is one of the few airlines globally that allows free Family Transfers of Qantas Points, making it easy to combine smaller balances together, or to help someone out with an injection of points into their account.
+When it’s time to go on a big family holiday, it’s easier to book reward flights using points from one account.
+Thankfully, Qantas is one of a few airlines that allows free points transfers, making it easy to combine smaller balances together or to help someone out with an injection of points into their account.
 The only restriction is that you can only transfer points between eligible family members.

 How do I transfer Qantas Points?

-Simply visit the Family Transfers page once you’re logged into your frequent flyer account.
-If you have enough points and haven’t reached the 12-monthly limit, you can transfer points.
+Visit the Family Transfers page once you’re logged into your frequent flyer account.
+If you have enough points, you can transfer them.

 - Choose the number of points to transfer